 The Rails framework is very flexible and allows to adapt websites to various updates related to the innovations in the business processes.
 In case you miss some functionality in the future, there are separate modules for that.
 What’s more, Ruby lets you remove various elements or redefine them if necessary.
 Likewise, individual parts of a program or application can be freely modified and expanded later on.

 It is an incredibly expressive and flexible language that makes it possible to solve one problem in many ways, giving Ruby on Rails developers a lot of freedom and opportunities to find the best-suited solution for a project.

 RoR is easily supported by different developers

 Each project is well structured, so a new developer will quickly get the project details from day one.
-It means less downtime for business in case there is a need to find another Ruby on Rails developer for an existing project or hire new ones in order to expand it.
+It means less downtime for business in case there is a need to hire another Ruby on Rails developer for an existing project or find several new ones in order to expand it.
 If one team starts a project for the other to end it, it’s also not a problem at all.

 Massive resources and community

 There’s a large number of ready-made Ruby on Rails solutions in the public domain, the larger number of which have already been tested by someone else, which reduces the need to develop something from square one.